myueen/cir/README.md

-Other Matlab files has been added to the repository for convinence and here are the reference:
+Other Matlab files has been added to the repository for convinence and here are the references:
 - CHI.m (Calinski-Harabasz Criterion)
 - LDA (Linear Discriminant Analysis): https://www.mathworks.com/matlabcentral/fileexchange/53151-linear-discriminant-analysis-lda-aka-fisher-discriminant-analysis-fda?s_tid=srchtitle